\

 • Admiral TV

-Grant covered the basic start-up needs of Admiral TV, including online services and camera equipment.
+The first grant awarded by the Partnership Program --covered the start-up needs of Admiral TV, including online services and camera equipment.

 • Community Service Club